gvwilson/thirdbit/_posts/2019/04/2019-04-10-what-docs-and-when.md

 -   An *explanation* can be either a tutorial that isn't accompanied by any exercises ("here's how callbacks work in JavaScript") or an introspective essay ("here's the thought process that led me to decide to use callbacks for this part of the program").
+-   Similarly, a *knuth*
+    (more often called a "computational notebook" or "literate program", but "knuth" is pithier and gives credit where credit is due) can be a tutorial or a report, again depending on whether its primary purpose is to convey general content or a specific conclusion.

 This model makes more sense to us than others we have seen;
 we'd be grateful for your feedback on whether it makes sense to you, and on what we've missed or misunderstood.

 *Note:
-we pulled a bit of a fast one in point #3 above when we equated "unconscious competence" with "expertise".
+we pulled a bit of a fast one in point #3 above when we equated unconscious competence with expertise.
 It's possible to have the former without having the latter: for example, if you've driven a particular route every day for years,